wsprtv/wsprtv.github.io/README.md

 **WSPR TV** is licensed under [AGPL-3.0](https://www.gnu.org/licenses/agpl-3.0.html).

-Use of [WSPR Live](https://wspr.live) is subject to additional [Terms of Service](https://wspr.live):
+Use of WSPR Live is subject to the conditions outlined in its [disclaimer](https://wspr.live):

-> *You are allowed to use the services provided on wspr.live for your own research and projects, as long as
-the results are accessible free of charge for everyone.
-You are not allowed to use this service for any
-commercial or profit-oriented use cases.
-The complete WSPR infrastructure is maintained by volunteers in
-their spare time, so there are no guarantees on correctness, availability, or stability of this service.*
+> *You are allowed to use the services provided on wspr.live for your own research and projects, as long as the results are accessible free of charge for everyone.
+You are not allowed to use this service for any commercial or profit-oriented use cases.
+The complete WSPR infrastructure is maintained by volunteers in their spare time, so there are no guarantees on correctness, availability, or stability of this service.*